final-israel/playbook_runner/README.md

 ## Contributing

-If you want to contribute to version-stamp development:
+If you want to contribute to `playbook_runner` development:

 1. Make a fresh fork of `playbook_runner` repository